 The school will have a zero-tolerance policy on illegal drugs, legal highs and other controlled substances.
-Where incidents with pupils related to controlled substances occur, the school will follow the procedures outlined in the Pupil Drug and Alcohol Policy and Child Protection and Safeguarding Policy.
+Where incidents with pupils related to controlled substances occur, the school will follow the procedures outlined in the Child Protection and Safeguarding Policy.

-10. Prohibited items, searching pupils and confiscation
+11. Prohibited items, searching pupils and confiscation

 Headteacher / Principals and staff authorised by them will have a statutory power to search pupils or their possessions, without consent, where they have reasonable grounds for suspecting that the pupil may have a prohibited item.
-Authorised members of staff will be permitted to use reasonable force when conducting a search without consent for the prohibited items listed below, in line with the school's Physical Intervention Policy.
+Authorised members of staff will be permitted to use reasonable force when conducting a search without consent for the prohibited items listed below.
 The prohibited items where reasonable force may be used are: